Research use only. All simulations are in silico — not validated for regulatory submissions.

 PATHWAY

 Use DNAI's pathway-level analysis to find patients with the specific pathway dysregulation your drug targets.
 Generate mechanism-linked hypotheses — identify which molecular features associate with simulated response.
+DNA-only Panel Adapter (Mode B) supports 167 gene panels for broader patient coverage.

 Combination screening